 How to Weave With a Pin Loom

-When you warp a pin loom, you’re actually laying down three layers—two warp, one weft.
-You’ll use a long needle to weave in the fourth layer, the second weft layer that will lock everything in place.
+When you warp a pin loom, you’re actually laying down three warp layers.
+You’ll use a long needle to weave in the fourth layer, the weft layer that will lock everything in place.

 Remember while setting up a pin loom that loose tension is essential for a successful weaving experience.

 1. Start by securing the yarn to the loom with a knot, a piece of tape, or a slot in the loom.
 Leave a 6” tail so that you can weave it in later.
 Notice that the pins on this loom are grouped in sets of 3 or 4.
 The first move is to bring the yarn to the left of the set of 4 pins on the lower left.

 2. Bring it around the 2 pins on the upper left, between pins 2 and 3 on the lower left, and up between pins 1 and 2 at the top.
 For the rest of this layer, you will go between pins 1 and 2 and around 3 on both top and bottom.

 3. When you come to the top right corner, turn toward the bottom between pins 3 and 4, then between 1 and 2 at the bottom.
 Weft 2: Turn the corner, wrapping around both pins on the bottom of the right edge.
 Cross to the left edge, passing between pins 1 and 2.

 4. Continue going between 1 and 2 and around 3 until you reach the top left corner and pass between 1 and 2.
 Turn the corner and go between pins 1 and 2 on the upper left.
 Notice that you’re passing between two pins that have been wrapped around on the Warp 1 layer.
 At the bottom, pass between pins 1 and 2.

 5. For the rest of this layer, go around pin 1 and pass between pins 2 and 3.
 When you reach the bottom right corner, go around pin 1.